 The City of Westlake Village believes that protecting and enhancing our local water quality is of great importance.
 The City lies within the drainage boundary of the Malibu Creek Watershed.
 Nearly all the City’s land drains into Westlake Lake and Triunfo Creek ultimately leading to Malibu Creek, Malibu Lagoon, and the mighty Pacific Ocean.

-Water draining into the streets goes directly to the lake and creek via the storm drain system and can pick up pollutants along the way.
-Some common pollution in urban storm water as a result of urbanization includes:
+Water draining into the streets goes directly to the lake and creeks via the storm drain system and can pick up pollutants along the way.
+Runoff from urban and suburban areas is likely to contain the following:

 - Household hazardous wastes

 - Trash and debris

 The City of Westlake Village, along with surrounding cities and the County of Los Angeles, is proactive when it comes to protecting the quality of our water.
 Under the National Pollution Discharge Elimination System (NPDES) Permit program, the City is working to prevent urban stormwater pollution.